 When you determining the kitchen layout, your choices will mainly be affected by the shape and size of your room to some extent.
 However, it doesn’t mean you need to be restricted when it comes to design.
 Whether the space is generous or small, the L shaped kitchen base cabinet layout works with both contemporary and traditional cabinetry, and the form is flexible enough to adapt to structural needs.

-L-shaped kitchen cabinet layout is an ideal design for a small kitchen because it concentrates all storage and appliances into two sides of the room, leaving the other spaces more free and open.
+L shaped kitchen base cabinet layout is an ideal design for a small kitchen because it concentrates all storage and appliances into two sides of the room, leaving the other spaces more free and open.
 The final result is making the whole space seem bigger.
 You can keep the colors on the lighter side so it doesn’t appear too narrow.
 A mixture of cabinets and drawers in the cabinets makes the handling of pans, pots, and general paraphernalia a breeze.

 Balance the L-shape with a window

 This is the most practical way to use an L-shape, and the most popular.
 By running one side of the L under a window you help to balance the other side which houses the cooker, cooker hood, and cabinets.
 By incorporating the window into the design you help to give equal purpose to the far wall, using the view beyond to make a statement.